A career retailer’s success story – Our interview with gentSac founder – Shira O’Sullivan-Linker

 Shira: When I did a search for these products, there were about 30 niche brands.
 We had a solid brand concept before we started – I did market research and found out what our ideal customer looked like and what they wanted.
 The products needed to be very niche, premium and with beautiful product and packaging.

 I reached out to these brands and we got all but one.
 This was because we had a clear understanding of the vision and the concept and were good at articulating that concept.

 Sara: What do you think helped your success?

 Shira: I was across the details of the business from the start.
 I created a beautiful landing page for the website, so the company seemed legitimate when I was reaching out to potential brands.
 I had to learn to be more across the bigger picture, but I think the details were important in building the business.

 I am also a high achiever – I had a retail background and I never saw the business as moving too quickly.
 As a passionate retailer, I always work with a good product and connect to people.
 My skillset was being able to build rapport and having the great product knowledge to sell my products.

 Sara: Shira, you’ve got a great people-first approach in your business – how have you developed this?

 Shira: People want flexibility in their workplace – find out what your people want and work with them to give it to them.
-If you give your people what they want 90% of the time, you’ll get what you want from them 10% of the time and have happy people.
 You can be the best leader when you factor in the different needs of the business.